Promoting Equality, Diversity and Human Rights

 As a public sector organisation, we embed equality, diversity, inclusion and human rights into all activities.
 To do this, we must demonstrate our commitment to:

-- eliminate unlawful discrimination, harassment and victimisation and other conduct prohibited by the Act.
+- eliminating unlawful discrimination, harassment and victimisation

-- work towards removing or minimising disadvantages suffered by people due to their protected characteristics.
+- work towards removing or minimising disadvantages

-- take steps to meet the needs of people from protected groups where these are different from the needs of other people.
+- take steps to meet the needs of people from protected groups where these are different from the needs of other people

-- encourage people from protected groups to participate in public life or in other activities where their participation is disproportionately low.
+- encourage people from protected groups to participate in public life or in other activities where their participation is disproportionately low

 - Publish information to demonstrate their compliance with the Equality Duty at least annually